worldbank/Ethiopia-Corridors-IE/DataWork/Panel Data RSDP Impacts/README.md

 ## Github Organization

-* __01_create_main_analysis_datasets:__ Prepares datasets for analysis.
-First, a blank dataset is created that other variables are merged into.
-There is code for each dataset or variable.
-For example, code for calculating distance to a road will include include `uid` (unique id), `year` (if panel) and any distance to road variables.
-Datasets across multiple variables are merged together in a later step.
-This process is done so that if another dataset needs to be added, only that code and the code for merging needs to be run.
+* __01_extract_data_to_datasets:__ Creates blank datasets at grid and woreda level and extracts variables to these datasets, saving each variable type as a separate dataset

 	* __01_create_initial_unitlevel_dataset:__ Creates blank datasets that variables from other datasets are merged into.
-	* __02_extract_variables:__ Extracts variables from other datasets.
-	* __03_extract_distance_road:__ Extracts distance to road variables
+	* __02_extract_variables:__ Extracts variables to dataset.
+These variables relevant for both grid and woredas
-	* __04_compute_market_access:__ Computes market access
-	* __05_merge_and_clean_data:__ Merges datasets together and cleans variables

-* __02_performs_analysis:__ Performs analysis

-	* __phase_summary_stats:__ Summary statistics
-	* __diff_in_diff:__ Difference-in-difference/event study analysis.
-	* __iv_longdiff:__ Instrumental variable approach using a long difference
-	* __analysis_ward_specific:__ Analysis specific to ward-level (NOTE: more exploratory analysis here and files need to be organized/cleaned)
+	* __02_extract_variables_grid_specific:__ Extracts variables to dataset that are only relevant for grid level datasets
+	* __02_extract_variables_woreda_specific:__ Extracts variables to dataset that are only relevant for woreda level datasets

+* __02_prep_dataset_and_analysis:__ For each analysis type, merges datasets from above and preps a dataset for analysis, then runs analysis

+	* __grid_ethiopia_longdifference:__ 1x1km grid level, using all grids in Ethiopia, using long difference 	* __grid_nearroad_longdifference:__ 1x1km grid level, using grids near a road, using long difference 	* __grid_nearroad_panel:__ 1x1km grid level, using grids near a road, using panel 	* __woreda_longdifference:__ Woreda level long difference 	* __woreda_panel:__ Woreda level panel

 ## Dropbox Organization

-The `[Dropbox]/Data/Panel Data RSDP Impacts` folder has the following high level folders: `Data` (for datasets) and `Outputs` (for figures, tables and writeup of results).

-#### Data

-The data folder is organized by the dataset.
-There are sometimes multiple datasets with the same unit of analysis.
-For example, `dmspols_grid_dataset` contains a dataset at the 1x1km level across all of Ethiopia, while `dmspols_grid_dataset_nearroad` also contains a 1x1km level dataset, but where we only include pixels within a certain distance to a road.
-Each of these folders has the following sub-folders:
+The `[Dropbox]/Data/Panel Data RSDP Impacts/Data` folder has folders for each main unit of analysis and subset.
+It contains a folder for woredas, grid near roads and grid for all Ethiopia.
+Data and outputs for each dataset type are contained in these folder.
+Each of these folders contains the following subfolders:

 * __individual_datasets:__ For variable specific datasets (e.g., dataset with distance to road, dataset with nighttime lights, dataset with globcover variables, etc).
 * __merged_datasets:__ For datasets that have merged the above datasets together and for additional processed/cleaned datasets.
-There are also separate datasets depending on the time period considered.
-For example, if we only want to consider phase 2 of RSDP, we only incorporate roads improved during that time period.
-Restricting analysis to phase 2 will impact variables for the long difference (e.g., start and end years) and road improvement variables (e.g., when the variable turns from 0---not near improved road---to 1---near improved road, as we only consider roads in the phase 2 time period).
-We produce datasets for the entire time period (`_clean_all.Rds`), for each phase (`_clean_phase1.Rds`), for time period with DMSPOLS data, 1992 - 2013 (`_clean_dmspols.Rds`) and for the time period with VIIRS data, 2012 - present (`_clean_viirs.Rds`).
-* __results:__ In some cases, code stores model coefficients and saves them to later generate figures (we store when estimating the models takes a long time, and is useful to have separate code for estimating models and producing figures).
-These datasets are stored in this folder.
+These are cleaned datasets used for analysis
+* __results_datasets:__ In some cases, results are saved into a dataset, where the dataset is later loaded to then produce figures and tables.
+These "results datasets" go in this folder
+* __outputs:__ Contains a subfolder for figures, tables and a .tex file where figures and tables are compiled into a write-up.